Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 If baby is eating solids, poop may be gray depending on what your child ate, Swanson says.
 If baby hasn’t yet started table food, then it’s important to assess, as it could indicate a liver or gallbladder problem.

 Before having a baby, you probably never imagined you’d wish for a dirty diaper.
 But a poop can provide sweet relief for an uncomfortable baby and a worried parent.
-There are a few common reasons why baby is not pooping: Dehydration, eating starchy foods like bananas, a time shift due to traveling or occasionally an allergy or intolerance.
+There are a few common reasons why baby’s not pooping: Dehydration, eating starchy foods like bananas, a time shift due to traveling or occasionally an allergy or intolerance.
 In older babies, especially those on the cusp of potty training, withholding poop can be psychological—they may be afraid of the potty or upset over an external issue, like a caregiver change or thrown-off schedule.

 Luckily, many at-home remedies to help baby poop are simple, effective and recommended by pediatricians—but it’s best to use them only occasionally.
 “I warn parents not to become dependent on a ‘trick’ to make a baby poop,” Swanson says.
 “If it’s a persistent problem, it’s something I like to see in the office.”

-Here are some ideas on how to get a newborn to poop, as well as what to do when an older baby is not pooping.
+Here are some ideas on how to get a newborn to poop, as well as what to do when an older baby is not pooping:

 - Bicycle legs.
 Peddling an infant’s legs to and from their chest, as if they’re riding a bicycle, can be a gentle way to stimulate your child’s digestive system, Swanson says.
 Older babies generally don’t need this trick, since crawling, climbing and pulling up to stand help keep things moving.
+“This also really worked for us when our son had gas as a newborn,” says Natalie Gontcharova, senior editor at The Bump and mom of one.
+“A few bicycle legs and he was good!”

 - Water or juice.
 Constipation can be a sign of dehydration.
 If baby has started eating solids, offering a few ounces of water or pear juice may help move things along.
 Constipation may also be a sign baby needs to nurse more or be offered a bottle more regularly.
 If you’re at all concerned, talk to your pediatrician.